HyanFerreira/builder-master/README.md

 ## 📜 Licença

-Este projeto é distribuído sob a licença MIT.
+Este projeto é distribuído sob a licença CC0 1.0 Universal.
 Veja o arquivo [LICENSE](./LICENSE) para mais detalhes.